K4rakara/dotfiles/README.md

-# Mini-Utils
+# Dotfiles
-Several small utilities for *nix.
+My personal Linux dotfiles.
+A lot of these are just small CLI utilities.